awsdocs/amazon-workdocs-user-guide/doc_source/client_add_files.md

 1. In the web client, open the file\.

-1. Click on the three\-button icon, then choose **Upload New Version** and select the new version of the file to upload\.
+1. Click on the three\-dot icon, then choose **Upload New Version** and select the new version of the file to upload\.

 To open and edit a file with one click, use the Amazon WorkDocs Companion app\.
 After you install the app, you can open a file instantly in its default app and save your changes automatically to Amazon WorkDocs\.
 You don't need to manually download, save, and re\-upload the file\.